-Situated at ASTRID, is a surface science beamline, with a Scienta electron energy analyser and a Spherical Grating Monochromator (SGM) as its core elements.
-The system is well suited for high-resolution studies of shallow core levels (up to 300eV binding energy) of metals and semiconductors.
+Situated on ASTRID, was a surface science beamline, with a Scienta electron energy analyser and a Spherical Grating Monochromator (SGM) as its core elements.
+The system was well suited for high-resolution studies of shallow core levels (up to 300eV binding energy) of metals and semiconductors.

 The SGM1 monochromator has a usable energy range from 30 eV to 400 eV.
 Typical flux values are ≥ 1010 photons/sec. at 130eV (50 µm slits) and ≥109 photons/sec. at 350eV (100 µm slits).
 The resolution for 50 µm slits is shown in Fig. 1.

 Fig. 1: Resolution of the SGM1 monochromator with a typical working setting of the slits at 50 mm.

 The system is equipped with a 200 mm mean radius spherical electron analyser (Scienta) with a video based multi-channel detector system.
 A resolution down to 5 meV has been demonstrated, whereas a typical working resolution is about 40 meV.